krokedil/klarna-checkout-for-woocommerce/readme.txt

 For help setting up and configuring Klarna Checkout for WooCommerce please refer to our [documentation](https://docs.krokedil.com/klarna-checkout-for-woocommerce/).

 == Changelog ==
+= 2022.03.18    - version 2.7.3 =
+* Fix           - Update the minified JavaScript file from the 2.7.2 update that was missed.

 = 2022.03.17    - version 2.7.2 =
 * Tweak         - Print any HTML part of the standard WooCommerce text for missing shipping methods if the customer address does not have a valid shipping method.